 Vision motivates and inspires people.
 Needs depress and turn off people.
-A great vision inspires people and moves them want to come on board and help accomplish the vision.
+A great vision inspires people and moves them to desire to come on board and help accomplish the vision.
 I advise leaders not to focus on the needs they need help to solve but on the better future that the help will provide.
 That better future is the vision.

 For example, instead of simply trying to approach individuals and churches to help sponsor orphans through the organization as these leaders were doing, I taught them to come up with small visions for each area their ministry.

 Instead of focusing on showing depressing pictures of suffering kids and asking people to help, I showed them how to come up with a SMART vision for helping say, 50 or 100 orphans.
 They could have a goal of finding sponsors for 50 or 100 orphans in one year.
 Paint a mental picture of a better tomorrow for these kids and show how sponsors can help make that happen.